 UHS is a Staff Model Group Practice Plan that employs individual physicians, owns and operates medical centers and contracts with hospitals to provide the benefits in this brochure.
 Most physicians are salaried employees.
 Other Plan providers accept a negotiated payment from us.
-You will only be responsible for your copayments or coinsurance.
+You will only be responsible for your cost-sharing (copayments, coinsurance, deductibles, and non-covered services and supplies).

-All physicians are either Board Certified or Eligible in their specialties and are affiliated with contracting area hospitals.
+All physicians are either Board Certified or Eligible in their specialties and are affiliated with contracted area hospitals.